lbl59/WaterPaths-doc/docs/source/SystemComponents/Bonds/Bonds_submodules.rst

 Bonds Module
 =============

-The `Bonds` submodule contains classes and functions related defining the different financing mechanisms of the water system.
+The :code:`Bonds` submodule contains classes and functions related defining the different financing mechanisms of the water system.
 It is a submodule of the :doc:`SystemComponents <SystemComponents_index>` module.

 API Reference
 -------------

-Below is the API reference for the `Bonds` submodule.
+Below is the API reference for the :code:`Bonds` submodule.
 Documentation is automatically extracted from the header files.

 Submodule Components
 ^^^^^^^^^^^^^^^